-With the IWU Division of Mathematics and Computer Information Sciences, your education will not end at the completion of a course or graduation from the major.
-We encourage our students to engage in memberships with professional organizations and in this way create opportunities to continue learning outside the classroom and beyond the University.
-We invite you to consider joining one of the organizations below as a supplement to your coursework.
-The benefits of this activity will be a great catalyst to your education and career.
+With an IWU Math or Computing degree, your education will not end at your graduation from the major.
+We encourage our students to join professional organizations and participate in either of the student clubs below to continue learning outside the classroom and beyond the University.
+These activities will be a great catalyst to your education and career.

-Open to all math majors since 2005, the MAC offers both professional development and social opportunities.
-The officers host an annual formal banquet at which new members are inducted.
-Activities have included department chapels, working with the faculty to arrange travel for interested students to a regional undergraduate math conference, miniature golf competition fundraisers, and sponsoring an ongoing local math challenge problem contest.
-The officers manage a small budget provided by the Student Government Association.
+Open to all math majors since 2005, the MAC club offers both professional development and social opportunities.
+Activities include department chapels, assisting the faculty with student travel to regional math conferences, board game nights, Christmas caroling in local nursing homes, miniature golf competition fundraisers, and sponsoring local math challenge problem contests.
+The officers manage a budget provided by the Student Government Association.
 The faculty advisor for MAC is Melissa Lindsey.